simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/document_text_split_util.md

 ## `_create_body_text_and_append_to_list_if_values_exist` function docstring

 Create a body text instance from a specified body text lines list and append it to a result list.
-If a specified body text lines list is blank, this interface skips the appending.<hr>
+This interface skips the appending if a specified body text line list is blank.<hr>

 **[Parameters]**

-- `splitted`: list of Heading, BodyText, and CodeBlock
+- `splitted_values`: list of Heading, BodyText, and CodeBlock
   - A result list to append a body text instance.
 - `body_text_lines`: list of str
-  - A target body test line list.
+  - A target body text line's list.

 <hr>

 **[Notes]**

-This function clears a specified body text lines list at the end of this function.
+This function clears a specified body text lines list at the end.

 ## `_create_code_block_from_list` function docstring